• Skip to primary navigation

 • salt – I used Himalayan pink salt but any fine baking salt will do.
 Leave out if making your own pistachio flour out of salted pistachios.

-• baking powder
+• baking powder – this makes the muffins rise.

-• matcha powder this is entirely optional for color and you can leave it out or use a drop of food coloring to get a green tint
+• matcha powder this is entirely optional for color and you can leave it out or use a drop of food coloring to get a green tint.

 • eggs – use regular grade A large eggs and make sure they’re room temperature.
 You can speed this along by placing the eggs in warm water – not hot! – for about 5 minutes.
+To make them vegan, swap the eggs for an egg replacement like Ener-G.

-• honey or agave syrup – both work well here
+• honey or agave syrup – both work well here.

 • pistachios – plain is best but roasted salted will be ok, just a smidge saltier.
 You’ll leave out additional salt if using this option.
-You’ll also need to reserve some pistachios to crush and sprinkle on the tops of the muffins.

 • powdered sugar – this is entirely optional but makes them look prettier